3 Tech Tips from a Year of Virtual Fundraising Events

 • Brand your app to your organization.
 Design your app with your organization’s logo and colors in mind to promote greater brand recognition and trust among your supporters.

 • Train your team and supporters on how to use the app.
 Ensure everyone’s on the same page with instructional PDFs or an FAQ page on your website.
+Then invite supporters to use the app and encourage them to fill up the online donation form when they give their donations.

 • Integrate your app with your other nonprofit tech solutions.
 Your app will generate valuable data depending on what you use it for, such as event attendance analytics, supporter feedback, and updated supporter contact information.
 Therefore, it’s important to find an app developer that integrates with your CRM database.
 As DNL OmniMedia’s nonprofit technology guide explains, integrations allow data from your software solutions to flow seamlessly into your database so you can assess this data in the future.